hecerinc/Notes-On/finanzas/chap1.md

 - We should **NOT** depend solely on employee or governement benefits (social security) to retire comfortably
 - Creating flexible plans and _revising them constantly_ is the key to financial soundness
 - Goals should be SMART
 - A carefully developed financial plan should set aside a portion of current income for deferred, future spending.
-Placing these funds in various savings and invest- ment vehicles allows you to generate a return on your funds until you need them
+Placing these funds in various savings and investment vehicles allows you to generate a return on your funds until you need them

 ## Terms

 - **standard of living**: the necessities comforts and luxuries enjoyed or desired by an individual or family
 - **personal financial planning**: A systematic process that considers important elements of an individual's financial affairs in order to fulfill financial goals.
 - **Financial self awareness**: observing your own thoughts, feelings, and behaviour concerning your finances.
-	- Is the way I spend consistent with what I believe?
+	- **Is the way I spend consistent with what I believe?**
-	- Have I clearly stated the financial goals that are important to me and, if so, what am I doing today to make sure I achieve them?
+	- **Have I clearly stated the financial goals that are important to me and, if so, what am I doing today to make sure I achieve them?**

-## Wealth

-**Wealth**: net total value of all the items the individual owns.
+- **Wealth**: net total value of all the items the individual owns.

-Divided in:
+	- Divided into:
 		- Tangible assets: Physical assets (e.g. real estate, automobiles).
 Held for consumption or investment purposes
 		- Financial assets: _intangible_, paper assets, such as savings accounts and securities (stocks, bonds, mutual funds).
-Earning assets held for the return on investment offered
+They are earning assets held for the return on investment offered

 ## Personal Financial Planning

+The heart of financial planning is determining where you are today and where you want to be in the future.

 ### Steps